Anku5hk/Programmers_guide_to_Python/book.md

 # raising type error if data type is not what we expected
 my_dt.insert(y=20) # TypeError: Should be a String
 ```
-#### 2.6 *None* Object
+### <strong>2.6 *None* Object</strong>
-* *None* is similar to *null* in C/C++/Java it indicates that something has no value, but there are some differences.
-In in those languages *null* refers to a pointer that doesn't point to anything and it is also *0*, not in Python.
-In Python, *None* is not "0", its a object itself.
-It is a object of *NoneType* class and is a singleton i.e only one instance is created of *None* in a program.
+* *None* is similar to *null* in C/C++/Java, it indicates that something has no value, but there are some differences.
+In those languages *null* refers to a pointer that doesn't point to anything and it is also *0*, not in Python.
+In Python, *None* is not "0", it's an object itself.
+It is an object of *NoneType* class and is a singleton i.e only one instance is created of *None* in a program.
-* *None* is often use in absence of value in a variable, as a default value in a function parameter and is returned by default by a function if no return statement is provided or any condition is met.
+* *None* is often used in absence of value in a variable, as a default value in a function parameter and is returned by default by a function if no return statement is provided or any condition is met.
 * Creating a *None* type.
 ```Python
 n = None